 Queen LatifahSasha Franklin

-Often considered hip-hop's first lady (though some would attribute that to Roxanne Shanté), the woman behind the moniker Queen Latifah was born Dana Owens on March 18th, 1970, in East Orange, New Jersey.
+Often considered hip-hop's first lady (though some would attribute that to Roxanne Shanté), the woman behind the moniker Queen Latifah was born Dana Elaine Owens on March 18, 1970, in East Orange, New Jersey.
 She is the daughter of Rita (Bray), a teacher, and Lancelot Owens, Sr. She came from a police family--both her father and older brother were cops, which would later influence her rhyming style and life philosophy.
+Her brother died in a motorcycle accident in 1992.
 Owens witnessed both sides of Black urban life in the USA while growing up.
 After a brief stint as a Burger King employee, she soon found herself making waves in the hip-hop music scene.